-Formant control / microtuning / Volume adjustment
+Formant control / Microtuning / Volume adjustment

-VWinds is already highly customizable with two different individual instruments, but to add even more variety, each harmonic of the sound can be adjusted.
+VWinds is already highly customizable, but to add even more variety, each harmonic of the sound can be adjusted.

-For even more versatility, the pitch and

-volume of every note is adjustable, meaning the instrument can be completely tailored to your needs.
+For even more versatility, the pitch and volume of every note is adjustable, meaning the instrument can be completely tailored to your needs.

 The Formant control panel can be opened from the preferences in the general section.
 Once you enable it, the formant control allows you to adjust the volume of each of the first 16 harmonics to completely reshape the sound.
-As an example, you can try to lower all even harmonics and boost odd harmonics on the oboe to get closer to something like a clarinet.
+As an example, you can try to raise all odd harmonics and lower even harmonics on the flute to get closer to something like a recorder.
 Activating this panel uses a bit more CPU, not a lot, but if you are low on resources, be sure to keep this panel disabled.
 You can also now control the pitch of every note to play microtonal scales.
 To do that, simply click on edit tuning in the preferences and adjust the tuning of each note (in cents).
 Depending on the instrument/musician, specific notes can sometimes sound louder or quieter than others, so we added a panel to give full control over that.
 Open it using the volume control button in the preferences.
 All of these adjustments are of course are saved with presets.